-David Hughes, Conference Chairman and Emeritus Professor of Food Marketing at Imperial College, London, UK said the uncertainty in mature markets, environment issues, the digital and technology drive that is reshaping consumption habits and rapid urbanization are some trends that are bearing upon the meat industry.
+Opening the event, David Hughes, Conference Chairman and Emeritus Professor of Food Marketing at Imperial College, London, UK said the uncertainty in mature markets, environment issues, the digital and technology drive that is reshaping consumption habits and rapid urbanization, are some trends that are bearing upon the meat industry.

-Addressing rapid urbanization in key cities in Asia and its impact on living spaces and time, Philip Steggals, Managing Director of Kadence International, a global market research company, feels strongly that urban consumers are ready to pay for convenience.
+Addressing rapid urbanisation in key cities in Asia and its impact on living spaces and time, Philip Steggals, Managing Director of Kadence International, a global market research company, feels strongly that urban consumers are ready to pay for convenience.

-Within this group too there are behaviour patterns and mind-sets that vary and shape consumer behaviour.
+Within this group too there are behaviour patterns and mindsets that vary and shape consumer behaviour.
 They cannot be put into similar clusters, they surmised.

 Convergence of food service and food retail

 This trend has led to the growth of ready-to-eat and fresh convenience.
-E-commerce giant Alibaba is a good example where late last year it took aUSD2.9 billion stake in China hypermarket operator in a bid to fuse e-commerce and physical stores.
-Another example is convenience store chain 7-Eleven in Hong Kong which converges its offerings including ready-to-eat food, snacks, bakery, and coffee among others into one.
+E-commerce giant Alibaba is a good example.
+Last year it took aUSD2.9 billion stake in a Chinese hypermarket operator in a bid to connect e-commerce and physical stores.
+Another example is convenience store chain 7-Eleven in Hong Kong which converges its offerings including ready-to-eat food, snacks, bakery, coffee among others into one.

 FCR is growing in Asia

 Thus, he said, continuous improvement and innovation is important in this category.
-For instance, Singapore-based Zest Group that has two FCR brands (ABC and ALT Pizza), is going to develop new animal protein (chicken breast, pork and beef) products to meet its customers’ demand for high standards of quality and safe food, said Mr Gosney who is helping the company to innovate.
+For instance, Singapore-based Zest Group that has two FCR brands – ABC and ALT Pizza – is going to develop new animal protein (chicken breast, pork and beef) products to meet its customers’ demand for high standards of quality and safe food, said Mr Gosney who is helping the company innovate.

 Therefore, “Asia needs to transform,” said Mr Chow.
 “The first option is to change from backyard farms to mega farms to optimise production efficiency.
 Smarter trade options may also work.
-For instance, China is importing more pork which means less reliance on corn, soy and water as every 1kg of pork imported equates to at least 3kg less of feed production.
+For instance, China is importing more pork which means less reliance on corn, soy and water as every kilo of pork imported equates to at least 3kg less of feed production.”